 Can I Double the Batter Recipe?

-All of my recipes are tested using my 6 quart Instant Pot and I have never had an instance of my batter overflowing.
-I would not suggest doubling this recipe as there’s a chance your batter could overflow if you do.
+No. Here is why: all of my recipes are tested using my 6 quart Instant Pot and I have never had an instance of my batter overflowing.
+I would not suggest doubling this recipe as there’s a chance the batter could overflow.
 So no, do not double this.

 Idli (savory rice and lentil cakes) are typically served with sambar or chutney during breakfast or lunch.